thorehusfeldt/wcfd/index.md

 Here’s how to have the most fun:

-* Bring your own laptop, which must be able to connect to the wireless network, for instance via eduroam.
+* Bring your own (fully charged) laptop, which must be able to connect to the wireless network, for instance via eduroam.
+We won't have facilities for plugging in extenders, so charging options will be *very limited*.
-* One laptop per team
+* One laptop per team.
-* Up to three people per team, three is best
+* Up to three people per team, three is best.
 * The event lasts for three hours and contains half a dozen problems.
 * One free beverage per solved problem per person, up to a maximum of three beverages per person.
 * Some twenty different programming languages are accepted, including Java, Python, JavaScript, and various C dialects.